huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the Function resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the Function resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new Function resource.

 * `name` - (Required) A unique name for the function.
 Changing this creates a new function.